wilmTap/analytics-udd/udd/student_on_a_module_instance.md

 ##X_MOD_NAME
 ###Description
 An extra implementation optimisation that isn't part of the UDD model.
-It records the MOD_NAME of the MODULE identified by MOD_ID identified by the MOD_INSTANCE_ID of this, the student on a module instance entity.
+Its value is identical to that of the relevant module.MOD_NAME.

 ###Purpose
 Implementation optimisation

 ###Derivation
-Jisc
+Jisc; module.MOD_NAME

 ###Valid Values
 Any